There's Friends and Then There's Social Media Friends

 - Congruity of values – My friends and I have at least some common ground in our belief systems that enables us to empathize with and support one another.

 - Mutual affinity – We just like being around each other.

-My Facebook friends are very different.
-For many of them, we might have a shared history but virtually no congruity of values.
+Social media friendships are very different.
+For many of them, I might have a shared history but virtually no congruity of values.
 Or maybe the affinity is one-way, which doesn't work in the real world.
-I have some Facebook friends who I have an affinity for, but I have no history with and no idea whether our values are congruous or not.
+I have some social media friends who I have an affinity for, but I have no history with and no idea whether our values are congruous or not.
 And there are still others in which there is shared history and compatible values, but their personality is such that we wouldn't enjoy each other's company for very long in the real-world.

-In other words, there's a lot more leeway in who I consider a Facebook friend than who I consider a real-world friend.
+In other words, there's a lot more leeway in who I consider a social media friend than who I consider a real-world friend.

 (By the way, I know that some people choose to limit their social media friendships to people with whom they are also have real-world friendships.
 That keeps things clean and there are advantages to that.
 On the other hand, some of my very best real-world friends began as online friends, so I view that approach as low-risk, low-reward.)

 Anyway, pruning my Facebook friendship list got me thinking about how people maintain social media "friends" when their relationships are built on such a wobbly foundations to start with.

 When people "friend" each other on social media, they aren't necessarily declaring their genuine friendship for each other.
 They might not have the history, congruity, and mutual affinity required for that.